 Offenders are assigned to a security level by the Next Generation Assessment (NGA), which utilizing factors that include the offender's sentence, nature of the crime, criminal history, history of violence, medical and treatment risks and needs.
 The classification levels are as follows:

-These offenders are escape risks, have assaultive histories, and may have detainers for other serious crimes on file.
+- Close Security: These offenders are escape risks, have assault histories, and may have detainers for other serious crimes on file.
 (A detainer is a request by another law enforcement agency to hold an offender pending other charges or actions).
 These offenders never leave the prison and require supervision at all times by a correctional officer.
 More information on Close Security Facilities in Georgia